simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 .. code-block:: ruby

-   # We allow users to run VMs on their workstations.
+   # If you want users to be able to run VMs on their workstations
-   # If you don't want this, just don't include this class.
+   # include a class like this.
    # If this is installed, VM creation and management is still limited by PolicyKit

    class site::virt {